mayanksaxena/assignment/README.md

 - Using prettier for code formatting https://prettier.io/
 ## Swagger ##
 - Using "hapi-swagger" for api documentation , can be reached at "http://localhost:8080/documentation" once docker is up
+## Assumptions ##
+- Authentication is not needed
+- List API's response is a bit different as results are in items Object.